7 weeks design development.

 15 weeks construction phase.

-Badoo wanted to create a space that was very much for the team.
-Emotionally, Badoo wanted their staff to feel at home within their environment, the word “cosy” became the overarching guideline to the brief and embodied everything Badoo wanted to create.
-Everything was considered against the guideline, from the CAT A technical installation, the CAT B aesthetic work and even the approach Dthree would take to delivering the space – a strong consideration as Badoo were in situ on the floor as well as the floor above.
+Bumble wanted to create a space that was very much for the team.
+Emotionally, Bumble wanted their staff to feel at home within their environment, the word “cosy” became the overarching guideline to the design brief and embodied everything they wanted their workspace to represent.

-Staying closely connected to the guiding design principle, we created our design palette.
-The cosy aesthetic rings true with every finish within the space; warm timbers – amplified by hidden LED lighting – run across the flooring and within the joinery, rich carpet finishes below the workspaces and earthy tones throughout the crittall framework, teapoint worktops, tiling and door units.
-Across the floor there is ample space for the team to “bespoke” their area – with bookshelves, posters, picture frames, planters – all areas for people to add small items which are personal to them in the same way you would in your own home.
-We also worked very closely with the furniture team, specifying warm, inviting fabrics, finishes and rugs throughout to further enhance the design.
+Staying closely connected to the guiding design principle, the cosy aesthetic rings true with every finish used in the space.
+Across the floor there is ample opportunity for the team to “bespoke” their working area – with bookshelves, posters, picture frames, planters – allowing people to add small items which are personal to them in the same way you would in your own home.
+We also worked very closely with the furniture team, specifying warm, inviting fabrics, finishes and rugs throughout to further enhance that cosy feeling throughout.

-With a total focus on the staff, Badoo provide a high level of amenity areas and it was important that these were readily available across the floor.
-Multiple teapoints offer refreshments, with a wide choice of drinks and food as well as healthy snacks readily on display to entice you in.
-There is a designated powder room also, named after Marrakech, where staff can have their haircut weekly, have their nails done or get ready before an event or their own evening plans.
+With a total focus on the staff, Bumble provide a high level of amenity areas and it was important that these were readily available across the floor.
+Multiple teapoints offer refreshments, with a wide choice of drinks and food as well as healthy snacks readily on display.
+There is also designated powder room, named after Marrakech, where staff can retreat for some well deserved ‘pamper time’ to have their haircut, their nails done or to get ready for an evening out.
 Ornate lighting, opulent fabrics and Moroccan inspired tiling bring this space to life.

 As we all know, to feel at home, you must feel familiar with your space.
 Ahead of completion and into the first few weeks of occupation the Dthree team were present and in attendance every day to introduce the staff to their new home.